lakshitsharma99/SQL-for-Data-Analysis/README.md

 ## SQL for Data Analysis

 Data Exploration using SQL.
+SQL is the most commonly used data analysis tool for data analysts and data scientists.

 Check out the analysis at: <a href="https://github.com/lakshitsharma99/SQL-for-Data-Analysis/blob/main/SQL%20for%20Data%20Analysis.sql">MySQL Workbench file</a> (Best View in Desktop Mode)

 ## Topics covered: